aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 Running end-to-end tests will deploy AWS resources.
 You will need an AWS account and the tests might incur costs.
 The cost from **some services** are covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) but not all of them.
 If you don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

-When contributing to this repository these integration tests are run by the maintainers before merging a PR.
+When contributing to this repository, these end-to-end tests are run by the maintainers before merging a PR.

 **Unit testing**